 Clutch Pilot Bearing

-The clutch pilot bearing is a ball or roller bearing or a brass bushing that centers the transmission's input shaft in the crankshaft flange.
+The clutch pilot bearing is a ball, roller, or brass bushing that centers the transmission's input shaft in the crankshaft flange.

 It reduces friction caused by the rotating crankshaft as the input shaft slows.

-Pilot bearings are inexpensive and often replaced when replacing the disc.
+Pilot bearings are inexpensive and often replaced when disc replacement.
 If faulty, the transmission is separated from the engine.
 They can be difficult and usually require a special puller to remove.
-Use the appropriate driver and make sure to tap on the outer race only.
+Use the appropriate driver, and tap on the outer race only.